Fiona-Nyadero/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -aln - a script that displays current directory Long format user and group IDs displayed numerically and hidden files mkdir - a scritpt that creates a directory named my first directory in the /tmp/ directory mv - a script to move the file
+ls -aln - a script that displays current directory Long format user and group IDs displayed numerically and hidden files mkdir - a scritpt that creates a directory named my first directory in the /tmp/ directory mv - a script to move the file rm -r - a script that deletes the directory